chapel-lang/chapel/doc/rst/language/spec/generics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the type of a formal argument is an array where either the domain or
-the element type is queried or omitted, the type of the formal argument
+the element type is queried or omitted, and the formal is not declared
+with the ``out`` intent (:ref:`The_Out_Intent`), the type of the formal
-is taken to be the type of the actual argument passed to the function at
+argument is taken to be the type of the actual argument passed to the
-the call site.
-If the domain is omitted, the domain of the formal
+function at the call site.
+If the domain is omitted, the domain of the
-argument is taken to be the domain of the actual argument.
+formal argument is taken to be the domain of the actual argument.

 A queried domain may not be modified via the name to which it is bound
 (see :ref:`Association_of_Arrays_to_Domains` for rationale).